Tripura: Human skull found in waterbody of Tripureswari temple | Law-Order

 Tripura: Human skull found in waterbody of Tripureswari temple

-A human skull was found in the holy waterbody of the Tripureswari temple, one of Shakti Peethas, in Tripuras Gumati district, the assembly was informed on Thursday.The police have registered a case and investigations have started to find out how the skull reached the waterbody, known as Kalyan Sagar, inside the compound of the 500-year-old shrine, also known as the Tripura Sundari temple.A group of people found the skull floating in the Kalyan Sagar early in the morning and informed the authorities.The police have received the skull and kept it in the district hospital for post-mortem examination.
+A human skull was found in the holy waterbody of the Tripureswari temple, one of Shakti Peethas, in Tripuras Gomati district.The police have registered a case and investigations have started to find out how the skull reached the waterbody, known as Kalyan Sagar, inside the compound of the 500-year-old shrine, also known as the Tripura Sundari temple.A group of people found the skull floating in the Kalyan Sagar early on Thursday and informed the authorities.The police have received the skull and kept it in the district hospital for post-mortem examination.

 - Country: